Baltimore City Community College Covenant for Success

 - Program Articulation.

-- Recommended transfer programs shall be developed through consultation between the sending and receiving institutions.
-A recommended transfer program represents an agreement between the two institutions that allows students aspiring to the baccalaureate degree to plan their programs.
+- Recommended transfer programs shall be developed through collaboration between the sending and receiving institutions.
+A recommended transfer program represents an agreement between the two institutions that allows students aspiring to the baccalaureate degree to plan for seamless transfer.
 These programs constitute freshman/sophomore level course work to be taken at the community college in fulfillment of the receiving institution’s lower division course work requirement.

 - Recommended transfer programs in effect at the time that this regulation takes effect, which conform to this chapter, may be retained.

 - Reverse Transfer of Credit